 a man who saves money, out of innocent fear of the cruelty of his master, is fired from his job, rather than taught how to do better.
 The economics of the parable entail that what he feared was losing his master's money on the loan market--a valid fear in those days--and, after all, he was not instructed to do anything else.
 Imagine a boss who acted this way toward you.
 Any decent person would call him brutish.
 Indeed, in Luke's version of this same lesson, though the poor sod is told what to do (so in this version perhaps he deserved to get fired), his boss then murders everyone who doesn't like him (Luke 19:12-27), which is certainly brutish.

 The fact is, the servant was only saying that he was afraid, and was simply "slothful" (25:26) and would have invested the money with the bankers if he had really been afraid to lose the money (25:27).
 The loan market was not a fearful thing at all for the lender - only a fearful thing for the one borrowing the money.
 The only problem would be if someone ran away with it, which is why only people who were known would be lent to.
 We're told in the beginning of the parable that the money was given each according to his ability (25:15).
-So it is obviously laziness and refusal to do what his master wanted, with an excuse, that made the one that received one talent to bury it.
+So obviously we have laziness with an excuse that made the one that received one talent to bury it.

 The Parable of the Rich Man and Lazarus (Luke 16:16-31)